C.C. Lemon

 C.C.
 Lemon is a Japanese soft drink created by Suntory.
 It is known for its lemon flavor, and for its advertisements featuring characters from the American animated series The Simpsons.
-It has been sold in Vietnam since 2014.

 Sizes

 C.C.
-Lemon comes in a variety of sizes.
-Below is a table stating the volume, type of container, and number of lemons worth of vitamin C.
+Lemon is available in multiple sizes.
+The quantity, type of container, and amount of vitamin C in lemons are provided in the table below.

 Mascots

 The Simpsons

 The Simpsons have appeared in numerous commercials for C.C.
 Lemon.
 In Japan, The Simpsons are anecdotally better known for being featured in C.C.
 Lemon commercials than for their television show.
-References to the yellow color of the Simpsons features heavily in the marketing.
+References to the yellow color of the Simpsons is featured heavily in the marketing.

-In addition to the many television commercials, The Simpsons also appear on a wide range of merchandise for the product.
+Along with the many television commercials, The Simpsons also appear on a wide range of merchandise for the product.
 The promotional items include 500 mL beverage holders, pens, coasters, magnets, lunchboxes, and foldable lawn chairs.
 The Simpsons also appeared on the 500mL bottles in their winter attire during the season of Christmas in 2001.